+Economic Distress

-Economic Distress Has Been More Severe in Designated HUBZone Areas Than in Redesignated Areas
+Has Been More

+Severe in Designated

+HUBZone Areas Than

+in Redesignated

+Areas

 Our June 2008 and February 2015 reports demonstrated that economic distress (based on poverty and unemployment rate and median household income) has been more severe in designated HUBZone areas than in redesignated areas.
-For example, in June 2008, we found that approximately 60 percent of qualified metropolitan census tracts had a poverty rate of 30 percent or more, while approximately 4 percent of redesignated metropolitan census tracts had a poverty rate of 30 percent or more.
-Similarly, we found that about 46 percent of qualified nonmetropolitan counties had a poverty rate of 20 percent or more, while 21 percent or more.
+31 For example, in June 2008, we found that approximately 60 percent of qualified metropolitan census tracts had a poverty rate of 30 percent or more, while approximately 4 percent of redesignated metropolitan census tracts had a poverty rate of 30 percent or more.
+Similarly, we found that about 46 percent of qualified nonmetropolitan counties had a poverty rate of 20 percent or more, while 21 percent of redesignated nonmetropolitan counties had a poverty rate of 20 percent or more.